RackunSec/Penetration-Testing-Grimoire/Flow Charts/Web/web-enumeration.md

 By right clicking in our browser on the site, choosing inspect element, clicking the Network tab and refreshing the page.
 Then select the index file in the bottom panel and view the headers on the right side of the developer tools box.

 Use this version number to search exploit resources, such as [exploit-db.com](exploit-db.com) for known vulnerabilties.
+## 5. OWASP Top 10 Project
+Next, we want to attempt any of the (OWASP top 10)[https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project] web vulnerabilties for each input handler found on the web application.
+1. DotDotPwn to attempt directory traversal
+2. SQLMap can be used to test advanced SQL Injection
+3. ...